 Primary 6: $1,129 – $1,164 /term (16 lessons)

 Tien Hsia Language School

-Tien Hsia Language School is nearly 30 years old, and over 25,000 students have passed through their doors.
+Tien Hsia Language School was founded in 1989, and over 25,000 students have passed through their doors.
 They start with nursery-aged kids and go all the way to secondary school.
 Spoken, written and academic Chinese, this school takes care of them all.